 Fresh cheeses are more sensitive to freezing than aged cheeses; with higher moisture content comes an even more fragile texture.
 Picture a light, fluffy triple creme: a freezer would annihilate its delicate, curdy paste, turning it crystalline and then weepy after a defrost.

-The argument for freezing aged cheeses like parm and cheddar might seem logical because they're more durable in the first place, and so could withstand being frozen.
-But since most aged cheeses can virtually last for ions in your refrigerator when stored properly, why bother with the freezer, which can do more harm than good?
+The argument for freezing aged cheeses like parm and cheddar might seem logical because they’re more durable in the first place, and so could withstand being frozen.
+But since most aged cheeses can virtually last for eons in your refrigerator

 Even with the knowledge of these deterrents, cheese freezers will live on.
 The only type of cheese that justifies being frozen is of the block variety, like a grocery store block cheddar, monterey jack, or provolone.
 These are industrial cheeses, highly processed and meant to be durable.
 By nature, they're not delicate and sensitive to temperature changes that can drastically alter their integrity.
 But take note: when defrosted, they'll be best used as melters, which will mask any potential alteration to texture from their frozen stint.
 Bring on the nachos!